boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 testing changes without affecting the master storyline right away.

-To create a new branch, you must select the commit in the current history of the repository where the branch starts.
-In the :guilabel:`Repository History`, expand the branch where the commit is located, select the commit and right-click on it.
+To create a new branch, you must select the commit in the current history of the repository where yo want the branch starts and right-click on it.
 Select the :guilabel:`Create new branch at this commit...` option from the context menu and you will be prompted to enter the name of the new branch.
 Enter the name of the branch and click :guilabel:`OK`.